Mounjaro Week 1 Meal Plan | Ease Into Your First Days With Confidence

 Mounjaro's 2.5mg starting dose is actually more potent in terms of appetite suppression than Ozempic's 0.25mg.
 However, because tirzepatide works through two pathways (GIP and GLP-1) rather than one, the side effects feel somewhat different.
 Weight loss is typically faster, but digestive adjustments can be more pronounced.

 Skip fried foods, heavy cream sauces, very spicy dishes, and large portions.
 While Mounjaro might feel gentler than semaglutide, your GI tract still needs time to adjust.
-Alcohol, sugary drinks, and hard-to-digest foods remain problematic in week 1.
+Alcohol, sugary drinks, and hard-to-digest foods are all problematic in the first days.

 Should I eat differently on Mounjaro injection days?